 Let us stand together—not above the people, but before them.

-As one pantheon reborn—not pure, but powerful.
+As one pantheon reborn - not pure, poluted and powerful.

 We are not here to be understood.